academie-de-espee/earl-marshal/rapier.md

 At events, all equipment or clothing used by participants on the list field must either have a pre-17th Century appearance or be covered in a manner to present such an appearance per [Section 10.3](https://atlantia.sca.org/offices/seneschal/clerk-of-law/book-of-law/reservations-and-restrictions?faqitem=Policy2) of the Atlantian [Book of Law](https://atlantia.sca.org/offices/seneschal/clerk-of-law/book-of-law/laws-of-the-kingdom).
 For implementation, please see the [Guidance regarding Blatantly Modern Items on the List Field](/procedures/modern/).

 ## Policy interpretations and addendums
 1. All rapier-MICs must submit an event report even if they are not the MIC.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-October/022561.html).
 2. Anyone that marshals rapier combat at all during an event must meet with the rapier-MIC to discuss the activities they observed and convey any concerns or issues.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-October/022561.html).
 3. Individuals may not fight and marshal in the same activity (melee or tournament).
 If multiple activities occur in a single day, individuals may fight in one and marshal another provided they are not the marshal in charge.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-October/022561.html).
 4. Warranted rapier marshals may only perform inspections and authorizations for all rapier forms they hold a valid authorization.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-April/022472.html), [Follow-up clarification](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2017-February/022640.html).
 5. Marshals may not act as an MOL for a tournament they are actively marshalling.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2016-March/022439.html).

 ## Procedures